 While this finding might be promising news for your financial plan, being grateful takes practice.
-Most research studies found that the positive benefits of gratitude were only realized when gratitude was practiced regularly over extended periods of time (several months), but fortunately once these positive benefits started appearing, they started increasing over time.
+Most research studies found that the positive benefits of gratitude were only realized when gratitude was practiced regularly over extended periods of time (several months).
+Once these positive benefits started appearing, they also started increasing over time.
 Essentially, the longer research participants practiced gratitude, the greater the positive benefits of the practice.

 Ready to up your thankful game and crush your savings goals?
 Here are three ideas to get started:

-- Write an impromptu thank you letter.
 Think of someone that you are grateful for and write them a letter telling them why.
-Bonus points if you can hand deliver the letter.
+Bonus points if you can hand-deliver the letter.
 This one will make you and the other person both feel good: win-win!